+3.7.1 Meeting lapses if no quorum

+If a meeting is short of a quorum at its commencement, or falls short of a quorum, the business is to stand suspended and, if no quorum is present within 15 minutes, the chairperson is to vacate the chair and the meeting shall lapse.

+3.7.2 Lapsed business

-- 3.7.1 Meeting lapses if no quorum a quorum, the business is to stand suspended and, if no quorum is present within 15 minutes, the chairperson is to vacate the chair and the meeting shall lapse.
-3.7.2 Lapsed business - meeting is to stand adjourned until the next meeting unless an earlier meeting is fixed by the chairperson and notified by the chief executive.3.7.3 Minutes to record If a meeting lapses by reason of failure of a quorum, the names of the - 3.7.3 Minutes to record If a meeting lapses by reason of failure of a quorum, the names of the failure of quorum members then in attendance, and the fact of the lapse, are to be recorded in the minutes
+The business remaining to be disposed of following the lapsing of a meeting is to stand adjourned until the next meeting unless an earlier meeting is fixed by the chairperson and notified by the Chief Executive.

+3.7.3 Minutes to record failure of quorum

+If a meeting lapses by reason of failure of a quorum, the names of the members then in attendance, and the fact of the lapse, are to be recorded in the minutes.